Journalism under Fire: Daily Agenda

 Justice for Journalists under Fire

 The Conference will officially open at 6pm at the Convention Center on Tuesday, December 4th.
 Following an hour of viewing the visual exhibitions, and networking with a cash bar in the grand lobby, we’ll gather in the plenary to listen to the mayor of Santa Fe, Alan Webber, open the conference and then an opening song from the New Mexico Peace Choir.
 Following this will be an incisive panel entitled Justice for Journalists under Fire.
-This session will feature Jason Rezaian (The Washington Post; imprisoned in Iran for 544 days), Courtney Radsch (The Committee to Protect Journalists), Jenni Monet (freelance reporter from New Mexico, persecuted and imprisoned for her work at Standing Rock last year), along with one more speaker TBD.
+This session will feature Jason Rezaian (The Washington Post; imprisoned in Iran for 544 days), Courtney Radsch (The Committee to Protect Journalists), Jenni Monet (freelance reporter from New Mexico, persecuted and jailed for her work at Standing Rock last year), and Hannah Allam (BuzzFeed).
 How can countries and the global community bring the killers of journalists to justice?
 According to CPJ’s recent Global Impunity Index, “In the past decade, at least 324 journalists have been silenced through murder worldwide and in 85 percent of these cases, no perpetrators have been convicted…It is an emboldening message to those who seek to censor and control the media through violence.”

 Sign up for our newsletter to get all the latest updates.